 Mobility & Transport

-An international festival would not be possible without travelling, but we try to reduce air travel and increase train travel for the visiting companies.
+An international festival would not be possible without travel, but we try to reduce air travel and increase train travel for the visiting companies.
 In order to reduce the ecological footprint of international touring and avoid long transport routes, we cooperate with other summer festivals wherever possible.
 Local transportation will primarily take place by (cargo) bicycle and public transport.

 Accommodation

 We make sure to accommodate our guests in hotels that are known for their climate and environmentally friendly practices and have the credentials to prove it.
-We place particular importance on finding accommodation that is within walking distance of the venues, in order to avoid travel by car.
+We place particular importance on finding accommodation that is within walking distance of the venues in order to avoid travel by car.

-Printed Products
+Printed Materials

 Carbon Footprint